Lekic/trace/app/views/documentation/_relational.html.md

 When deciding on a model to be used on the database, as always, we had to consider our requirements.
 In regards to the database model, a few aspects were considered:

-- The database should segragate key data objects
+- The database should segregate key data objects
 - Repetition in data should be minimised, if not eliminated

 We considered the two physical database structures to see which we believed best fit the requirements.
 These are the flat-file and relational database model.

 ### Flat-file Model

 The flat-file model works on a single tabling storing all the data about everything within the system.
-Though it may be the simplest to set up, it has zero relations; meaning that key data components are not segragated.
+Though it may be the simplest to set up, it has zero relations; meaning that key data components are not segregated.
 Due to the lack in segregation, the duplication of data is substantially higher as the same data will be input over and over again.
 This raises issues in data redundancy, integrity and even validity.

 ### Relational Model